DarrickFauvel/fem08-profile-card-component/README.md

 ### What I learned

 The positioning of the two circles in the background was more challenging than I thought.

-### Continued development

-Instead of treating the circles as background images, I think I will try to position them as regular images.
+I used a few media queries at first which were not ideal.
+But, fellow Frontend Mentor [@hcxweb](https://www.frontendmentor.io/profile/hcxweb) shared a better solution with me of using background positioning with vw & vh units.

 ### Useful resources